kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/CLAY GOLEM.md

 move: "Close"
 morale: "12"
 special: "Swipe: sweeps its arm for 2d10 knocking any struck prone."
-description: "Their hardened clay body is covered in magical runes and their eyes glow with a terrible blue fire."
+description: "*Their hardened clay body is covered in magical runes and their eyes glow with a terrible blue fire.*"
 ```